 Meditation provides a number of benefits such as the ability to improve focus, physically change the brain, reduce the overuse of adrenal glands and reduce stress.
 Thus, this can improve your relationships with the people whom you love, as well as, improve your body’s overall functioning.
 Because of the benefits of meditation- various forms of meditation is available and is highly recommended as a tool to improve mental wellness and physical wellness.

-So now that you know the benefits of meditation- I hope that you join me at my Tea Meditation Workshop every Wednesday for the month of June 2019.
+Now that you know the benefits of meditation- I hope that you join me at my Tea Meditation Workshop every Wednesday for the month of June 2019.
 At this event you will be receiving all of the benefits mentioned above and more.
 To learn more about my upcoming Tea Meditation Workshop you can check it out here.

 There is still time to sign up for a session- click here Tea Meditation Registration